mlc-mlapis/docs/src/documentation/services/databases/keydb.md

 #### HA / non-HA database mode

-When creating a new service, you can choose whether the database should be run in **HA** (High Availability) mode, using 2 containers, or **non-HA mode**, using only 1 container. ==**The chosen database mode can't be changed later.**== If you would like to learn more about the technical details and how this service is built internally, take a look at the [KeyDB Service in HA Mode, Internal](/documentation/overview/how-zerops-works-inside/keydb-ha-internally.html).
+When creating a new service, you can choose whether the database should be run in **HA** (High Availability) mode, using 2 containers, or **non-HA mode**, using only 1 container. ==**The chosen database mode can't be changed later.**== If you would like to learn more about the technical details and how this service is built internally, take a look at the [KeyDB Service in HA Mode, a deep-dive view](/documentation/overview/how-zerops-works-inside/keydb-ha-internally.html).

 ##### KeyDB in non-HA mode